-Somerset County Council, the Province of Zeeland (the Netherlands) and the Agency for Maritime and Coastal Services – Coastal Division (Belgium) were successful in 2011 for securing European funding for a European joint project ‘Interreg IVA 2 Seas project Flood Aware’.
+Somerset Council, the Province of Zeeland (the Netherlands) and the Agency for Maritime and Coastal Services – Coastal Division (Belgium) were successful in 2011 for securing European funding for a European joint project ‘Interreg IVA 2 Seas project Flood Aware’.

 The project was successfully launched in October 2011 and is aimed at raising awareness about the risk and impacts of flooding on their communities.
-The project partners believe that a lot of experience, knowledge and expertise already exist within the three regions and this could be shared with the public in order to raise awareness about the risks and impacts of flooding.
+The project partners believe that a lot of experience, knowledge and expertise already exist within the three regions and this could be shared with the public to raise awareness about the risks and impacts of flooding.

 The major floods in 1953 known as the North Sea floods was caused by a heavy storm on the night of 31 January 1953 lasting until the morning of 1 February 1953.
 A tidal surge with water level exceeding 5.6 metres above sea level caused sea defences to be overwhelmed by waves resulting in severe flooding.
 Several Countries were affected including the Netherlands, Belgium and parts of the United Kingdom.
 This natural calamity claimed over 2,500 lives, with 1,836 deaths in the Netherlands which most casualties within the Province of Zeeland.

 In the English counties of Lincolnshire, Essex, Norfolk and Suffolk a total number of 307 people lost their lives.
 28 people died in the West Flanders in Belgium, 230 were killed on watercrafts at sea and along the Northern European Coasts.
 Although the floods did not affect mainland Ireland, the North Channel east of Belfast claimed 133 fatalities when many fishing trawlers sank including the ferry ‘MV Princess Victoria’ which was lost at sea.